 And these meetings have become a big part of the financial glue of our marriage.

 These conversations keep us on the same financial page and ensure that we both are open and clear about our goals, our dreams, our mistakes, our challenges, and our shared path in life.
 They let us constantly be a check against one another, making sure we both stick to our better behaviors and use each other as an inspiration for making good choices.
 If you’re in a long-term relationship with someone, I can’t possibly recommend a monthly financial meeting more highly.

-What Our Meetings Look Like
+What Our Family Meetings Look Like

 Our meetings are really pretty simple.
 We go through any credit card statements and bill statements that we have, talk about any changes we should make, plan for anything that’s coming up, and set some goals for the next month, mostly along the lines of limiting unnecessary spending and deciding where our budget leftovers will go for the next month.

 For the most part, we don’t need any sort of specific agenda or meeting time – we just do it every once in a while on roughly a monthly schedule.
 Some keys:

 Everything is an open book.

 There should be absolutely no secrets in such a meeting.
 If your spouse wants to know about a specific spending choice, be completely open about it, not defensive.
 If you’re getting defensive, that means you have something to hide – and that means there’s a problem that needs to be addressed together.

 Make goals a big part of the meeting.

 Not only big, long-term goals, but the shorter goals over the next month that will help you get there.
 Set goals together, even if the goals are very individual in nature.
 Then, throughout the month, offer each other encouragement.
 It’s hard to break a bad spending habit or to make new financial choices – use the motivation of goals and the constant encouragement of a loving partner to make the changes easier.